Pope John XXIII Regional High School: Robotics team

-The Pope John XXIII Regional High School FIRST Robotics Team supports three levels of FIRST robotics: FLL for area elementary schools, FTC and FRC for high school students.
+The Catholic Academy of Sussex County supports two levels of FIRST robotics: FLL for Pope John XXIII Middle School, and FTC for Pope John XXIII Regional High School.
+FRC used to be an offered program at the high school, but the teams have since been retired.
+FTC teams 247 "Reboot" and 248 "Fatal Error" have remained continuously active under a number of coaches since their establishment in 2007 under Vince Frascella.
 In 2011 a Zero Robotics team was also started.
 Pope John does not restrict the program to their own students, approximately ten to fifteen percent of the FTC and FRC team members in any given year come from other area high schools, and FLL students come from both public and private area elementary schools.
 In the 2010–2011 academic year sixty-two students were involved in some level of the program.

 In the 2009–2010 season the school's two FTC teams both qualified for the World Championship held in Atlanta, Georgia.
 FTC Team 247 won the New York City Championship as captain team, and FTC Team 248 won the New Jersey Championship as captain team.
 Additionally, the teams jointly came in second place at the Pennsylvania Championship.

 In the 2010–2011 season the school expanded FTC to three teams.
 One of the three teams qualified for the World Championship held in St. Louis, Missouri (team 4391).
 This marked the third consecutive season in which a Pope John FTC team qualified for the World Championship.

 In the 2011–2012 season the school added a Zero Robotics team and was one of only nine schools nationally to qualify as a captain team in the finals.
 The finals were held on board the International Space Station on small SPHERES robots which maneuver in zero gravity.
 Pope John and other finalist teams observed from MIT.
 Astronauts on board the ISS served as referees for the game.
 Although the tournament only officially named the top three winning teams, Pope John's scores during elimination rounds placed them at fourth position nationally.

 The team also publishes a book, FTC Robotics: Tips, Tricks, Strategies, and Secrets, which guides new and veteran teams through the process of building a winning FTC program.
 The book is available through major online retailers.
 Over one thousand copies sold during the 2010–2011 season.
-The team has also donated over hundreds of copies of the book to rookie FTC teams across the United States as an outreach effort.
+The team has also donated hundreds of copies of the book to rookie FTC teams across the United States as an outreach effort.

 A major expansion of the Robotics program took place in 2010–2011.
 This expansion included adding academic awards recognition to robotics team participants, creating the first Varsity Letter program for Robotics in Sussex County, New Jersey on March 31, 2011, and adding a new academic course, Honors Robotics I.